 Because of that effectiveness, shorthand is also a very recurrent tool in Costume Design, as it helps to quickly identify character traits and character types.
 For instance, putting glasses on a character is shorthand for marking them as smart.
 Or putting a leather jacket on a character to mark him as the bad boy.

-What shorthand does, in costume design, is to use stylistic elements which have a pre-established implication in our society in order to quickly transmit an idea.
+What shorthand does, in costume design, is to use stylistic elements that have a pre-established implication in our society in order to quickly transmit an idea.
 It's a simple way of saying complicated things.

-The sad truth about it is that, many times, movies end up relying on the use of stereotypes to create that shorthand.
+The sad truth about it is that many times, movies end up relying on the use of stereotypes to create that shorthand.
 Why?
 Because it's easier to work them in and people recognize them immediately and without an ounce of effort.

 The most unfortunate side effect of that use of stereotypes is that, sometimes, they can create damaging associations.

 With that in mind, let's have a look at how The Hunger Games portrays its villainous characters.

 Loud fashion, bright colors, outrageous hair and completely out there make up are the stylistic basis for the look in the Capitol, Panem's capital and a hole of luxury, excess and decadence, whose population is depicted as cruel, decadent and superficial.